d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

 In this example, we constructed our model by instantiating an `nn.Sequential`, with layers in the order that they should be executed passed as arguments.
-In short, `nn.Sequential` defines a special kind of `Module` that maintains an ordered list of constituent `Modules`.
+In short, `nn.Sequential` defines a special kind of `Module`, the class that presents a block in PyTorch. that maintains an ordered list of constituent `Module`s.
 Note that each of the two fully-connected layers is an instance of the `Linear` class which is itself a subclass of `Module`.
-The `forward` function is also remarkably simple: it chains each Block in the list together, passing the output of each as the input to the next.
+The `forward` function is also remarkably simple: it chains each block in the list together, passing the output of each as the input to the next.
 Note that until now, we have been invoking our models via the construction `net(X)` to obtain their outputs.
 This is actually just shorthand for `net.forward(X)`, a slick Python trick achieved via the Block class's `__call__` function.
+:end_tab:

+:begin_tab:`tensorflow`
+In this example, we constructed our model by instantiating an `keras.models.Sequential`, with layers in the order that they should be executed passed as arguments.
+In short, `Sequential` defines a special kind of `keras.Model`, the class that presents a block in Keras.
+It maintains an ordered list of constituent `Model`s.
+Note that each of the two fully-connected layers is an instance of the `Dense` class which is itself a subclass of `Model`.
+The forward function is also remarkably simple: it chains each block in the list together, passing the output of each as the input to the next.
+Note that until now, we have been invoking our models via the construction `net(X)` to obtain their outputs.
+This is actually just shorthand for `net.call(X)`, a slick Python trick achieved via the Block class's `__call__` function.
 :end_tab:

 ## A Custom Block